fifle/gw-montonio/README.txt

 = How to get access and secret key? =

-Both sets of keys can be aquired from the Montonio Partner System.
+Both sets of keys can be acquired from the Montonio Partner System.
 To generate access and secret keys for your Montonio account, go to the Stores page of the partner system.
 Click on your store and navigate to the API Keys tab.

 = How to get started with new Montonio account? =